North McCamey to Sand Lake Transmission Project

 Open house materials

 LCRA TSC and Oncor hosted open houses Jan.
 17-18 to share information with the public and answer questions about the project.
-Review information from the open houses below, fill out this questionnaire and submit your feedback on this project to LCRA by Jan.
-31, 2023.
+Review information from the open houses below.

 - Maps: The following maps depict routing constraints and preliminary alternate route segments.